Rheumatoid arthritis: Skin

 The rheumatoid nodule, which is sometimes in the skin, is the most common non-joint feature and occurs in 30% of people who have RA.
-It is a type of inflammatory reaction known to pathologists as a "necrotizing granuloma".
+It is a type of inflammatory reaction known as a "necrotizing granuloma".
 The initial pathologic process in nodule formation is unknown but may be essentially the same as the synovitis, since similar structural features occur in both.
 The nodule has a central area of fibrinoid necrosis that may be fissured and which corresponds to the fibrin-rich necrotic material found in and around an affected synovial space.
 Surrounding the necrosis is a layer of palisading macrophages and fibroblasts, corresponding to the intimal layer in synovium and a cuff of connective tissue containing clusters of lymphocytes and plasma cells, corresponding to the subintimal zone in synovitis.
 The typical rheumatoid nodule may be a few millimetres to a few centimetres in diameter and is usually found over bony prominences, such as the elbow, the heel, the knuckles, or other areas that sustain repeated mechanical stress.
 Nodules are associated with a positive RF (rheumatoid factor) titer, ACPA, and severe erosive arthritis.
 Rarely, these can occur in internal organs or at diverse sites on the body.

 Several forms of vasculitis occur in RA, but are mostly seen with long-standing and untreated disease.
 The most common presentation is due to involvement of small- and medium-sized vessels.
 Rheumatoid vasculitis can thus commonly present with skin ulceration and vasculitic nerve infarction known as mononeuritis multiplex.

 Other, rather rare, skin associated symptoms include pyoderma gangrenosum, Sweet's syndrome, drug reactions, erythema nodosum, lobe panniculitis, atrophy of finger skin, palmar erythema, and skin fragility (often worsened by corticosteroid use).

 Diffuse alopecia areata (Diffuse AA) occurs more commonly in people with rheumatoid arthritis.
 RA is also seen more often in those with relatives who have AA.

 Lungs

 Lung fibrosis is a recognized complication of rheumatoid arthritis.
-It is also a rare but well-recognized consequence of therapy (for example with methotrexate and leflunomide).
+It is also a rare but well-recognized consequence of medications used to treat RA such as methotrexate and leflunomide).
 Caplan's syndrome describes lung nodules in individuals with RA and additional exposure to coal dust.
 Exudative pleural effusions are also associated with RA.